BartlettJE/statsresdesign/docs/10-BayesEst.md

 <img src="10-BayesEst_files/figure-html/default flat prior-1.png" width="100%" style="display: block; margin: auto;" />

-The intercept and sigma are assigned student t distributions for priors.
+The intercept and sigma are assigned student t distributions for priors, full for the intercept and a half student t for sigma.
 These are both quite weak priors to have minimal influence on the model, but they do not factor in your knowledge about the parameters.
 The default prior for the intercept peaks slightly above 0 and most likely between -5 and 15.

 <img src="10-BayesEst_files/figure-html/plot default intercept prior-1.png" width="100%" style="display: block; margin: auto;" />

-The default prior for sigma peaks at 0 and most likely between -10 and 10.
-Just keep in mind sigma as the standard deviation cannot be smaller than 0, so this definitely does not factor in parameter knowledge.
+The default prior for sigma is a half student t distribution which peaks at 0.
+This plot demonstrates the full student t distribution, but sigma cannot be smaller than 0, so it would extend from 0 to the positive values.

 <img src="10-BayesEst_files/figure-html/plot default sigma prior-1.png" width="100%" style="display: block; margin: auto;" />